ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

   <img src="outputs/classification_animated.gif" width="800"/>
 </p>

-> *"This is what the AI economy looks like from 786 kilometres above the Earth." - Ariella Morris, 2026*
+> *"This is what the AI economy looks like from 786 kilometres above the Earth." - Ariella Morris, 2026 (author)*

 This project deploys a machine learning pipeline to detect and quantify the physical expansion of AI infrastructure — data centres, logistics warehouses, and industrial